hartogjr/clte/README.md

 This application was create with code generation in mind for software projects, generating C++, Slice definitions, SQL and alike.
 There are already various template engines out there.
-However, I've found that they don't meet my needs, because of the following reasons found below.
+However, I've found that they don't meet my needs, because of the following reasons:

 * *Most of them are focussed on web applications* This means they have all kinds of "smartness" for escaping HTML, which is only annoying for other